 The NR-CA sits at the top level of the hierarchy and acts as the trust point (anchor) for the Algerian PKI.
-The National Authority for Electronic Certification (Autorité Nationale de Certification Electronique - ANCE) is established by the Algerian government to operate the NR-CA. As the National PKI governance body, the ANCE's mandate is to operate the Policy Management Authority (PMA).
+The National Authority for Electronic Certification (Autorité Nationale de Certification Electronique - ANCE) is established by the Algerian government to operate the NR-CA. The ANCE, as the governing body of the National PKI, is responsible for operating the Policy Management Authority (PMA).

-The Government Authority for Electronic Certification (Autorité Gouvernementale de Certification Electronique - AGCE) is established by the Algerian Government to operate the GOV-CA and to offer related trust services to the Algerian government domain.
+The Government Authority for Electronic Certification (Autorité Gouvernementale de Certification Electronique - AGCE) is established by the Algerian Government to operate a hierarchy of CAs and to offer related trust services to the Algerian government domain.
 As such the AGCE operates as a Trust Services Provider (TSP) offering its services through a hierarchy of CAs, implemented under the National Root CA as follows: